Rand404/SCP-Writing-Contest/SCP-[REDACTED].md

 <div class="alert">
   ⚠<strong> Information</strong>

 Please observe standard Site 75 SCP-████ handling procedures.
-Committees and subcommittees mentioned in this article should be disregarded unless their existence was known to you prior to reading this article.
-If organisational structures mentioned in this article begin manifesting in other articles or Foundation documents, report a Class 2 Bureaucratic Breach to the SCP-████ research head immediately and submit to screening for second-order infection.
-If individuals begin acting on authority of a commitee or subcommittee mentioned in this article, report a Class 7 Malignant Bureaucratic Intrusion to site security,  and await rescue.
+If organisational structures unknown to you are mentioned in this article it may constitute a Class 2 Bureaucratic Breach.
+Report to the SCP-████ research head immediately and submit to screening for second-order infection.
 </div>

 ### SCP-████